About Bangladesh

 History

 The origin of Bangladesh dates back to the Pundra civilization of the 3rd century BC.
 However, the modern history of the region can be traced back to 1199 when Bengal fell to Muslim forces from western India and was subjugated to the sultanate of Delhi.
-The country as we know it today came into being in 1971 after East Pakistan’s glorious and bloody nine-months battle for independence under the leadership of Bangabandhu Sheikh Mujibur Rahman.
+The country as we know it today came into being in 1971 after East Pakistan’s glorious and bloody nine-months battle for independence.

 Economy